wortell/docker-react/README.md

 ## Continuous integration

-When running the CI on a branch, CircleCI builds the docker image, and if it succeds, runs a job in the dependant repos.
+When running the CI on a branch, CircleCI builds the docker image.
+On the master branch, it will also run a job in each dependant repos.
 To add a new repo, do the following:

 ### Configure your repo's build